dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 #### Quick update on activity

+- DscCommunity.org pipeline is fixed (using a workaround) - still waiting on the fix that makes us use the latest version of Hugo.

 Do the community have any activity updates?

 #### DSC resource modules that have been released recently